 Right now, we want to create an Online Store.
 Go to Shopify Settings > Sales Channels and add Online Store as your sales channel if it hasn’t already been added automatically.

-How to Launch an Online Store: Add Products and Content (~ 10 Minutes)
+How to Make a Shopify Store: Add Products and Content (~ 10 Minutes)

-Before you import products into your store from Oberlo, customize them with your product names, descriptions, the right photos, and other details like assigning them to collections or adding tags.
+Before you import products into your store from DSers, customize them with your product names, descriptions, the right photos, and other details like assigning them to collections or adding tags.
 Trust me when I say that it’s a massive headache to import first and customize later.
 Just don’t do it.
-So before you start, watch this video that explains the anatomy of the Oberlo Import List and what you should do before you click that powerful little “‘Import to Store”’ button.

 In addition to your products, the content that you use to customize your products is crucial.
 This is an area that should get a lot of love from you in the future, as you test and tweak your store.